-No Native American archaeological resources were identified within 0.8-km (0.5-mile) of the Project Site.
-The nearest Native American archaeological site is LAN-196 (Fern Dell), which is described above (see Native American Communities in Los Angeles).
-The archaeological site at the La Brea Tar Pits (LAN-159/H) is the next closest site with Native American archaeological components, and is more than 4.7 km (2.92 miles) to the southwest.
-Aside from these two sites, there are no other Native American archaeological sites recorded in the Hollywood area or adjacent neighborhoods in this part of the Los Angeles Basin.
+The CHRIS records search identified one historical archaeological resource and no resources affiliated with Native Americans within a 0.8-km (0.5-mile) radius of the Project Site.
+The nearest Native American archaeological site to the Project Site is LAN-1096 (Fern Dell recreation area), which is described above (see Native American Communities in Los Angeles).
+The archaeological site at the La Brea Tar Pits (LAN-159/H) is the next closest site with Native American archaeological components, which is more than 1.6 km (1 mile) to the southwest.
+Aside from these two sites, very few Native American archaeological sites are recorded in the Hollywood area or adjacent neighborhoods in this part of the Los Angeles Basin.